espenekvang/clean-architecture/README.md

 Repo for clean architecture workshop.
 The implementation is based on the Clean Architecture from https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html

-Th structure in this repo is as follows:
+Th structure within the `src` folder in this repo is as follows:

 1. **Domain**
    Entities, valuetypes, aggregates, factories, repositories